-To ensure Madison Circus Space is able to meet this demand, we are launching a campaign to raise $1 million for a new building, equipment, and construction.
+To ensure Madison Circus Space is able to meet this demand, we need to raise $1 million for a new building, equipment, and construction.

 Guarantee for a Permanent Future

 As part of a redevelopment project, the Madison Circus Space, currently at 2100 Winnebago Street, will be torn down in May 2018.
 We have moved into a temporary warehouse at 84 N. Bryan Street.
 Redevelopment creates an exciting opportunity.
 Our Board of Directors has secured an agreement with supportive developers to build and purchase a new, larger circus space on the very same block.
 That location is pivotal for bus line accessibility and proximity to participants.
 To keep the new space affordable, developers are working to ensure project costs are reasonable.

 Our High-Flying Dreams

 With a larger facility, Madison Circus Space can engage more diverse participants, serve more children, and meet the growing demand for circus arts in our community, with an ultimate goal of enriching Madison’s arts culture in a lasting and unique way.
 Our key aims:

-- Establish a circus arts after-school program: With added square footage and equipment, our first priorityis to engage more children and teens in the arts through an after-school program.
+- Establish circus arts after-school programming: With added square footage and equipment, our first priority is to engage more children and teens in the arts through after-school programming.
 Participants will build self-esteem, develop physical and social skills, and explore their creativity.

 - Bring the joy of circus arts to more diverse communities: Madison Circus Space provides a welcoming home to everyone interested in circus arts.
 Some donations will support our scholarship fund, which offers discounted and free programming to anyone with financial need.
 Our new space will also allow for stronger partnerships with other area nonprofits, such as Goodman Center’s alternative high school program and Madison Community Montessori School.